Current Research

 Social & data scientist.

 As a Ph.D.
-Student at Columbia University, my current research explores the relationship between innovation and equity.
+Student at Columbia University, my current research explores the relationship between innovation and inequality.

 More specifically, I’m employing computational, statistical, and spatial techniques to study and address various forms of urban inequality.
 I’m particularly interested in the ways science, technology, and data intersect with racial inequality, housing & neighborhood inequality, crime, policing, and community safety.